UppASD/UppASD-tutorial/content/basics/basics.rst

 * Examine the results by using the printM.sh and the plot.gnu scripts.
 The latter is a script for Gnuplot.

-* Change the inpsd.dat so that you can the temperature sweep as an ASD simulation, instead of MC simulation
+* Change the inpsd.dat so that you can the temperature sweep as an ASD simulation, instead of an MC simulation.
+Compare the results with each other, and with Fig. 2 of [Skubic2008]_.
 * Run additional simulations for different cell sizes.
 Use the Binder cumulant crossing approach to determine the critical temperature.

 Exercise 3: Weak and strong scaling